 When the buyers market is hot, there are so many homes to choose from.
 Buyers feel they are in the power seat while sellers are working hard to make their home stand out as the most desirable.
 After all, the longer a home sits on the market, the staler the listing gets making it less desirable.
-Here is how to separate your house from the competition in Princeton.
+Here is how to separate your house from the competition in Mercer County.

 Set the Right Price

 Of course, pricing is critical in setting your home apart from others for sale in the area but this is a balancing act.
 Setting the price at the top of the market will limit some buyers who find it just above or at the top of their price range.
 Setting it below the main marketing listings will generate a lot of interest in the house.
 This is good but you need to make sure that the price isn’t too low.
 You want multiple offers to drive the price up to its top market price; setting it too low initially might limit the upward bidding potential.

 Your real estate agent should want professional photos.
 If he doesn’t take exceptional photos himself, he understands that this is a critical marketing component that gets people in the door to see the property.
 Photos should be well lit and capture the home in the best possible angles.
 Great photos make rooms look bigger and highlight the key selling points of your home.
 Just because you have three bedrooms doesn’t mean you need to show the third bedroom if it is tiny and painted an off color.